-Originally named Miltona Mirkin Cade at birth, Toni Cade Bambara was a civil rights activist, writer, teacher, and filmmaker.
+Miltona Mirkin Cade, better known as Toni Cade Bambara, was a civil rights activist, writer, teacher, and filmmaker.
 She was born in 1939 in Harlem, New York.
 At the age of six, she changed her name to Toni, and in 1970 she added the surname Bambara after finding it among her great-grandmother’s belongings.

 Bambara earned her BA in theater arts/ English at Queens College in 1959, the same year she published “Sweet Town,” her first short story.
 She was a social investigator from 1959 to 1961, and then worked in the psychiatry department of New York City’s Metropolitan Hospital.
 During that time she studied in Florence as well as Paris, and earned an MA degree from City College of New York in 1964.
 In 1965, she was hired to teach English at the City University of New York’s fledgling SEEK program for economically-disadvantaged students.
 While there, she published short stories and became interested in film production.
 From 1969 to 1974 she was an associate professor of English at Livingston College.